haleyserr/bamazon/README.md

 Manager Portal:

-In Development

-Managers can get stats on all Products and Inventory, as well as add to the store.
+Managers can get a report of all Products and Inventory, as well as add to the store.